 3 MINUTE READ

 Horizon BCBSNJ-sponsored webinar satisfies the state-mandated continuing education requirement around safely prescribing opioids.

-A recently adopted law in New Jersey requires all health care professionals who prescribe opioid drugs to take a continuing education course on safe, responsible prescribing.
-To help the state’s care teams fulfill this mandate in the most convenient way possible, Horizon Blue Cross Blue Shield of New Jersey (BCBSNJ) has stepped forward in the fight against the opioid epidemic.
+A law that took effect earlier this year in New Jersey requires all health care professionals who prescribe opioid drugs to take a continuing education course on safe, responsible prescribing.
+To help the state’s care teams fulfill this mandate in the most convenient way possible, Horizon Blue Cross Blue Shield of New Jersey (BCBSNJ) has stepped forward as part of its comprehensive approach to fighting the opioid crisis.